hanamichi77777/WebDriverBiDi-via-VBA-test/README.md

 * **Direct Context Targeting:** Instead of using context switching, the script retrieves the unique `context` ID for the specific frame and passes it directly to interaction commands.

 #### 6. Main07: SPA Idleness Detection & Shadow DOM Traversal
-Targeting heavy JavaScript platforms (e.g., ServiceNow), this module implements a sophisticated **"BiDi Probe"** system for SPA synchronization.
+Targeting heavy JavaScript platforms (e.g., ServiceNow), this procedure implements a sophisticated **"BiDi Probe"** system for SPA synchronization.
 * **Advanced SPA Synchronization:** Uses a triple-layer check (XHR, Fetch, and Mutation timestamps) to ensure the framework is fully hydrated.
 * **Robust Context Recovery:** Automatically detects "Context Lost" errors during SPA redirects and waits (500ms) for context recovery.